mihasya/mihasya.github.com/_posts/2015-07-19-thoughts-evoked-by-circleci-outage.md

 I do obsess over this stuff, and we've already had our fair share of outages with very similar causes.
 I want to talk a bit about how traffic is currently handled at Opsmatic.
-This section is full of admissions of having flavors of the same issues as above to further drive the point home that noone's infrastructure is perfect, certainly not ours.
+This section is full of admissions of having flavors of the same issues as above to further drive the point home that no one's infrastructure is perfect, certainly not ours.
 It's also meant to demonstrate that following some very high level guidelines built on prior learning can go a long way towards improving an infrastructure's **posture** in the event of unexpected